Carter Ashton: Personal life

 Ashton's father, Brent, played in 998 NHL games in a career that spanned from 1979 to 1993.
 His father held the record for the most traded player in NHL history until the record was tied by Mike Sillinger.
 Carter was born in Winnipeg during his father's stint with the Jets.
+Ashton’s older brother, Taylor is a folk music singer.

 Carter is close friends with Luke and Brayden Schenn, Jared Cowen and Jimmy Bubnick from their minor hockey days in Saskatoon.